SEARCH

 Which reminds me of the only good thing I have to say about sandy soil: you can dig a whole pond by hand in a day.

-At my old garden (clay soil) it would have taken several days and broken several shovels.
+At my old garden (clay soil) it would have taken several days and possibly weeks.
+There were sections of my old garden where I couldn’t get the shovel in the ground at all.

 Backyard garden with ponds, flowers, and shed.

-Giant bird nest on top of garden shed.
+Giant garden art bird nest on top of garden shed

-Some flowers are proving to be really aggressive.
+Some flowers like bee balm (Monarda) are proving to be really aggressive.
 I like how they fill the space except they also choke out other more civil plants.

 Blue ladder in perennial flower bed.